 Countermeasure for falling birthrate

-In the society with declining birthrate, Suzuki actively supports employees who strive to balance the demands of work
+In the society with declining birthrate, Suzuki actively supports employees who strive to balance the demands of work and parenting.

 In addition, because sudden actions may be needed during daily child care, Suzuki allows employees to take paid half-day off up to 40 times per year.